balrok/Gradle-License-Report/README.md

     // This is for the allowed-licenses-file in checkLicense Task
-    // Accepts File, URL or String path to local or remote file allowedLicensesFile = new File("$projectDir/config/allowed-licenses.json") }
+    // Accepts File, URL or String path to local or remote file allowedLicensesFile = new File("$projectDir/config/allowed-licenses.json")

+    // When false is set, a dependency is good, if any of its licenses are matched with allowedLicenses
+    // When true is set, a dependency is good, if all of its licenses are matched with allowedLicenses
+    // default is false, but true is recommended. requireAllLicensesAllowed = false
+}
 ```